 Why you should care

 However, accepting that you have a high-energy dog does not mean letting that energy get out of control and excusing poor behavior.
 Indeed, too much pent-up energy in a dog can cause a lot of poor, and even dangerous, behavior.
 When they have too much energy to spare, dogs are a lot more likely to be rough in play and to find stimulation by working that energy off often in your furniture and in the home.
 They might tear up your cushions, your tables, any toys you give them.
+Kong makes a great line of dog products to help keep your dog busy and stimulated.
 Dogs that are seriously under stimulated can even show much more aggressive behavior to other dogs and humans.
 The more energy they have pent up, the harder they can be to control when they have an opportunity to release it.

 Make sure you walk them enough